 Dog Food: There is no one answer to "What should I feed my dog?"
 What is good for one dog might not be as good for another.
+The best food choice is the one that your dog is healthy on.
 Here are some links to research different brands of food and also raw feeding.

 We currently feed:

 - Nature's Domain Salmon Meal and Sweet Potato (also from Costco)